Autonomous Inventory Drones in Very Narrow Aisles

-FlytBase invites you to a free webinar to explore how autonomous drones are being deployed to count inventory at large warehouses and distribution centers – especially those with very narrow aisles (VNAs).
+FlytBase hosted a free webinar to explore how autonomous drones are being deployed to count inventory at large warehouses and distribution centers – especially those with Very Narrow Aisles (VNAs).

 E-commerce trends like same-day delivery, fast fashion, and fast-moving inventory have created a demand for storage spaces near urban areas.
 This has made space utilization a key business driver at large distribution centers and warehouses.
 To increase the inventory density, warehouse stakeholders have started adopting VNA racking.
 VNAs can be as narrow as 5 feet and store up to 50% more product in the same footprint.
 While VNAs reduce unnecessary aisle space:

 - They require expensive swing-reach trucks to access the pallet inventory.

 - Using such MHEs for counting inventory manually is inefficient and expensive.

 - Counting one-deep cases/cartons stored in VNAs is time consuming.

 Inventory counts in VNAs can be automated via a fleet of autonomous inventory drones.
 Aerial inventory scans in VNAs are resulting in business benefits for warehouse operators.
 These include: